HOW TO SET YOUR SELLING PRICE / PRICING YOUR WORK

 By Nina Feldman & Marlene McCall

 Wondering about the overall costs and time involved in running a VA or Office Support practice?
-Here is a worksheet researched and put together by two experienced business owners for the Pricing Roundtable at the IVAA 2nd Annual Summit, October 24, 2003 and still applicable today.
+Here is a worksheet researched and put together by two experienced business owners for the Pricing Roundtable at the IVAA 2nd Annual Summit, October 24, 2003 and updated in 2018.
 Free!

 Professional Coaching and Consulting with Nina Feldman